Jr-Einstein/Meme-Generator/README.md

 ## Contributions 🤝

-Contributions are always welcome!
+Contributions are always welcome for the frontend part!
 If you have any ideas, suggestions, or improvements, please open an issue or submit a pull request. 🙌

 ## Acknowledgements 🙏